zhonghan721/tp/docs/UserGuide.md

 ### Add a Customer

-> Adds a Customer to the address book.

-_You can add a new Customer's details into HomeBoss with this command._
+You can add a new Customer's details into HomeBoss with this command.

 </br>**Format:**